vanebustillos/CampaignModuleRepository/README.md

 - Task 16:
 	More exceptions -> Ruben Maldonado
 - Task 17:
-	More Logs -> Andres Gamboa
+	More Logs and Endpoint GetActive-> Andres Gamboa